“How-to” videos for the below instructions can be found under the Learn section

 - You only have to survey your route ONE TIME per year

-- Window 3: Areas north of AZ*, FL, NM, and TX, and recommended for high elevation areas in the Northern U.S.: 29 May to 13 June
+Window 4: Areas north of AZ, FL, NM, and TX and high elevation areas in northern US: 26 June-9 July

 - Survey only at night (30 min after sunset) and when the moon is above the horizon.
 Check your local moonrise forecast here